HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 MobileSAM.

-- Mix one rectangle label with multiple positive keypoints to refine your predictions!
-Use negative keypoints to remove areas from predictions for increased control.
+- Mix one rectangle label with multiple positive keypoints to refine your predictions.
+- Use negative keypoints to remove areas from predictions for increased control.
 - Use MobileSAM, an extremely lightweight alternative to the heavy Segment Anything Model from Facebook, to retrieve predictions.
-This can run inference within a second using a laptop GPU!
+This can run inference within a second using a laptop GPU.

 ## ONNX Segment Anything Model